yzhu27/UnitPriceHelper/CONTRIBUTING.md

 - Explain which behavior you expected to see instead and why.

+### Function Enhancement
+We hope to apply this extension to more shopping sites.
+So if you find some websites that adapt our extension, please let us know or complete the adaptation in person!
+But remember that the unit prices appearing on the website should be consistent with our existing format.
 ### Creating Issues
 #### Assigning an issue
 you can scroll through the issues and find something that you can work on and assign it to yourself.
 #### Closing an Issue
 You can close an issue after the development and testing for a feature or task is completed.